Ruby Franke used to offer parental advice. She’s now facing for child abuse

 A plea deal

-It also added that they believed Ms Hildebrandt “took advantage” of Ms Franke’s “quest” for improvement and “twisted it into something heinous”.
+It also added that they believed Hildebrandt “took advantage” of Franke’s “quest” for improvement and “twisted it into something heinous”.

 “This prolonged isolation resulted in Ms Franke being subjected to a distorted sense of morality, shaped by Ms Hildebrandt’s influence,” the statement said.